pft/sl-apckey25mk2/readme.md

 Mute + any loop pad toggles whether that loop is muted.

-Mute + the top row should toggles muteness of all loops.
-Maybe we should just mute them instead.
+Mute + the top row toggles muteness of all loops.

+Stop all clips mutes all clips.

+Shift+Stop all clips unmutes all clips.

 Clip stop, Rec Arm, and Select are still free.